 Along those lines, school bells across the United States ring fairly early.
 At many Michigan schools, start times can be closer to 7 or 7:30.
 Other studies have shown that later start times can translate to better grades.

-For some kids, learning or sleeping disorders might compound the issue.
+For other kids, sleeping or learning disorders might further compound the issue.

 No matter the cause, it’s up to parents to teach their children how to develop smart sleep habits — something to give them the best foundation for learning and growing into capable, focused and healthy adults.